-[Heading inserted in Gazette 6 Sep 2016 p.
+[Heading inserted by Gazette 6 Sep 2016 p.
 3832.]

 1. There must be no cost to enter the lottery.

 2. If entry to the lottery is made using a telephone or other electronic medium, the cost of using the telephone or other medium to make the entry must not exceed 55 cents.